FuckingNode/FuckingNode/README.md

-fkn clean < project >     # autoclean a specific project fkn release < project >   # release a project, automatically fkn commit < message >    # make a commit, safely fkn kickstart < git-url > # clones a repo, installs deps, and launches your fav editor instantly
+fkn clean < project >     # autoclean a specific project fkn release < project >   # release a project, automatically fkn commit < message >    # make a commit, safely fkn kickstart < git-url > # clones it, installs deps, and launches your IDE fkn launch < project >    # runs "npm run dev" and opens your IDE
+# more commands exist!
 ```

 `fkn` and `fknode` aliases are auto-added when downloading via an `.sh` or `.ps1` installer.
 The standard command is `fuckingnode`, though.
+Command-specific aliases like `fkclean`, `fkadd`, `fkstart`, etc... do exist.

+Refer to our [documentation](https://fuckingnode.github.io/) to learn about our motivation, all our features, and more.

 ---